XantreDev/article-css-in-js/README.md

-# CSS-in-JS: Is a Bad Idea?
+## CSS-in-JS: Is a Bad Idea?

 This article assumes you are familiar with various styling methods.

 ### Problems CSS-in-JS aims to solve:

-- Scoped styles
+- Scoped styles: Ensuring styles don't leak to other components unintentionally.
-- Dynamic styles
+- Dynamic styles: Adapting styles based on props, state, or other dynamic data.
-- Collocation of styles and components
+- Collocation: Keeping styles and components together for maintainability.

-### How css in js works under the hood:
+### Unraveling CSS-in-JS:

 - **Parsing styles**: Convert styles from JavaScript objects or tagged template literals into CSS format.
 - **Generating unique class names**: Create a unique hash-based class name for each set of styles to scope them to specific components.
 - **Handling dynamic styles**: Update styles based on component props or state changes, generate new class names if necessary, and inject the updated styles into the DOM.
-- **Injecting styles into the DOM**: Create a `<style>` element, append it to the `<head>`, and update its content with the generated CSS.
+- **Injecting styles into the DOM**: Create a `<style>` element, append it to the `<head>`, and update its content with the generated CSS. _after each injection browser makes style recalculation_
 - **Managing the CSS cache**: Maintain a cache of generated styles to improve performance and prevent unnecessary re-rendering.
 - **Server-side rendering**: Extract generated styles on the server and include them in the initial HTML payload.